maxwell-martin/txst-cis3325-fall2018/README.md

-# TexasStateUniversity_FALL18

-This repository contains in-class projects from my programming class during the Fall 2018 semester.

-The projects should all run in Visual Studio.
+These are in-class projects that should all run in Visual Studio.

 My code is typically within the Form.cs and Class.cs files.